-How to Improve Descriptive Writing
+How to Improve Descriptive Writing (Plus Two Exercises)

 I have always prided myself on my ability as a descriptive writer.
 Where other types of writing failed me, I found that I was always able to set a mood and a tone with my writing by describing the area in the written piece.
 I started out floating on pure talent, but soon discovered that in order to fine-tune any talent or skill, exercise was required.